 The rest of the article is organized as follows.
 Section 2 introduces a number of shrinkage priors and variable selection priors in high dimensional regression and describes the computational challenges with big n and p.
-Section 3 introduces the DFP algorithm and additionally provides a brief overview of the existing literature on high dimensional models with big data to highlight our contribution.
+Section 3 introduces the assumptions, notations and then the description of the DFP algorithm.
 Section 4 demonstrates the performance of DFP for high dimensional linear regression with (1) the Bayesian Lasso and (2) the Horseshoe shrinkage prior distributions and (3) the Spike and Lasso discrete mixture prior distribution for variable selection (described in Section 2.3).
 Further evidence on the empirical performance of DFP is provided in the analysis of a financial dataset consisting of the minute by minute average log-prices of the NASDAQ stock exchange from September 10 2018 to November 13 2018 during trading hours in Section 5.
 Finally, Section 6 concludes the article with discussions and possibilities of future directions.
 Theoretical insights into the convergence behavior of the DFP algorithm are provided in the supplementary material.

-2 Computational Challenges in the High-Dimensional Regression Models
+2 Computational Challenges in High-Dimensional Regression Models